After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 - When you buy a new enamelware Dutch oven, wash with warm soapy water using a soft cloth or sponge.
 Towel dry.

 - If there is exposed cast iron on the rim, season the iron.
-Run a paper towel coated with cooking oil around the rim and place in a warm (not hot) oven for 15 to 20 minutes.
+Run a paper towel coated with cooking oil around the rim and place it in a warm (not hot) oven for 15 to 20 minutes.
 This will prevent rust.

 - Never use steel wool pads or abrasive cleansers as they will scratch the smooth surface.